myun2ext/how-to-ride-on-rails/Getting Started.md

 Getting Started
 ==================

-## You Need Ruby, RubyGems, Rails, Bundler
+## You Need Ruby, RubyGems, Rails, and Bundler